Some solo ads sellers don’t know what they’re doing.

-Don’t assume the publishers and the ezine ad co-ops are all professional.
+Don’t assume that the solo ads sellers are all professional.
 There are a lot of amateurs in absolutely any field.

-You got the point?
-Instead of advertiser’s subject line, the subject line of that email contains the type of ad the advertiser purchased (a solo ad).
+Instead of advertiser’s subject line, the subject line of that email contains advertiser’s name and the type of ad the advertiser purchased (a solo ad).

-Advertiser’s subject line was no longer a subject line but a line from the body of that email.
+How dumb is that?
+Advertiser’s actual subject line was no longer a subject line but a line from the body of that email.

-Solution # 1 – Before placing your order, subscribe to the ezine and see how other advertisers’ solo ads look like.
+Solution # 1 – Before placing your order, subscribe to seller’s mailing list (newsletter, ezine, or whatever it is) and see how other solo ads look like.

-Of course you can combine both solutions by subscribing to the ezines and also contacting the publisher.
+Of course you can combine both solutions by subscribing to seller’s newsletter and also contacting the publisher.

 P.S.
 For more interesting ezine advertising tips, you can subscribe free to Ezine Advertising Info newsletter.